rangareddy/spark_project_template_generator/README.md

 |componentVersions| We can specify what is the component name, version and its scope.
 If scope is not specified then it will pick global scope| |
 |templates|For each template what are all the jars files is required we need to specify here||

+**Note:** Please update your configuration file properly otherwise you will get configuration issues.

 ### Build the `spark_project_template_generator` project.

 ```sh